Talking With Your Children About HIV and AIDS

 2. Broach the subject of HIV with your kids.

 Don't let embarrassment stop you.
 Take your cue from a commercial about AIDS that pops up as you're watching TV with your kids.
-Ask them if they have heard about the disease, and what they think they know about it.
+Ask them if they have heard about the disease, and what they know about it.
 Research shows that as many as 93% of children have already heard about the illness by the time they reach third grade.